Client-Side Prediction

 Legacy

 Client-side prediction enabled internet gaming.
-Every modern online game uses this technique or its descendants—from Counter-Strike to Fortnite—making Carmack’s QuakeWorld code perhaps the most influential networking innovation in gaming.
+Every modern online game uses this technique or its descendants — from Counter-Strike to Fortnite to Marvel Snap — making Carmack's QuakeWorld code perhaps the most influential networking innovation in gaming history.
+The QuakeWorld source release (1999, GPL) made the technique studyable; the techniques propagated through every subsequent engine.